-Welcome to our guide for Ragnaros, a Melee Assassin in Heroes of the Storm.
+Welcome to our guide for Ragnaros, a Bruiser in Heroes of the Storm.
 Within these pages, you will find everything required to understand how best to play this hero, in both different map styles and team compositions.

 Ragnaros is an unique battle-mage-like melee Assassin.
 His high proficiency at dealing large amounts of area of effect damage is offset by the avoidable nature of his Abilities.
 Opposing insects stand no chance against Ragnaros when he overtakes Structures (or their smoldering ruins), for his true power can then be unleashed... until a group of appropriately-geared adventurers go and claim their weekly treasures, that is.

 Ragnaros's Strengths and Weaknesses